-TABLE 3 Overview of the subthemes abstracted into two themes
+TABLE 3 Overview of the subthemes

 3.5 | Ethics

 The study was approved by the Regional Committees for Medical and Health Research Ethics, Norway (Project number 2014/2165).
 Every participant provided informed written consent before the interview.
 All participants were informed both in writing and verbally about their rights to withdraw at any time and that their participation was anonymous.